rossberg/wasm/README.md

 Here, productions marked with respective comments are abbreviation forms for equivalent expansions.

-Comments can be written in two ways:
+Comments can be written in one of two ways:

 ```
 comment: